nayankumar808/automated-evaluation-and-grading-system/README.md

 Upload Image for OCR:

-Use the first form to upload an image file containing questions and answers.
+Use the first form on the main page to upload an image file containing questions and answers.
 The app will perform OCR on the image and extract question-answer pairs.
 A JSON file with the extracted data will be downloaded automatically.
 Upload JSON for Grading: